biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 1. Tell the user what they should do.
 Generally, this is implemented using a code action.
 If a code action is not applicable a note should tell the user what they should do to fix the error.

 ### Create and implement the rule

+New rules **must** be placed inside the `nursery` group.
+This group is meant as an incubation space, exempt from semantic versioning.
+Once a rule is stable, it's promoted to a group that fits it.
+This is done in a minor/major release.

+> [!TIP]
+> As a developer, you aren't forced to make a rule perfect in one PR.
+Instead, you are encouraged to lay out a plan and to split the work into multiple PRs.
+>
+> If you aren't familiar with Biome's APIs, this is an option that you have.
+If you decide to use this option, you should make sure to describe your plan in an issue.

 Let's say we want to create a new rule called `myRuleName`, which uses the semantic model.